Shopify/hydrogen-v1/docs/hooks/framework/userequestcontext.md

 ## Considerations

 - Consider using the `useRequestContext` hook only where appropriate.
 Generally, you should pass props down to the components instead.
+Use it to cache data across multiple React rendering cycles, or to share data across components that are located in different tree branches.
 - The `useRequestContext` hook is only available when running on the server in server components or client components during server-side rendering (SSR).
 The hook is never shared in the browser.